noir-lang/noir/docs/docs/dev_docs/sandbox/common_errors.md

 You are trying to do something that is currently unsupported in the public kernel.
 If this is a blocker feel free to open up an issue on our monorepo [aztec3-packages](https://github.com/AztecProtocol/aztec3-packages/tree/master) or reach out to us on discord

 #### 3002 - PUBLIC_KERNEL__PRIVATE_FUNCTION_NOT_ALLOWED
-Calling a private noir function in a public kernel is not allowed.
+Calling a private Aztec.nr function in a public kernel is not allowed.

 #### 3005 - PUBLIC_KERNEL__NON_EMPTY_PRIVATE_CALL_STACK
 Public functions are executed after all the private functions are (see [private-public execution](../../concepts/foundation/communication/public_private_calls.md)).
 As such, private call stack must be empty when executing in the public kernel.